Moro Province: Government

-The province was governed under a civil government that has an executive, judicial and legislative branch and is divided into military districts.
+The province was governed under a civil government that has executive, judicial, and legislative branches and is divided into military districts.

 The governor served also as the commander of the Army Department of Mindanao-Jolo.
-Most of the district governors and their deputies were members of the U.S. military.
+Most of the district governors and their deputies were members of the US military.
 In 1913, the military governor was replaced by a civil governor.

 The Moro Council served as the legislative body of the province.
 The governor and its members were appointed by and with the consent of the Philippine Commission.

-Justice was administered for the province by two (2) Courts of First Instance, Justice of the Peace Courts and by the Municipal Courts.
+Justice was administered for the province by two (2) Courts of First Instance, Justice of the Peace Courts, and the Municipal Courts.

 The province had its own Department of Public Instruction, separate from the education system that covered the rest of the Philippine Islands.

 Districts

-The province was divided into five districts, with U.S. officers serving as district governors and deputy governors.
+The province was divided into five districts, with US officers serving as district governors and deputy governors.
 These districts included: Cotabato, Davao, Lanao, Jolo, and Zamboanga.
 The district government is composed of the governor, the secretary, and the treasurer who were all appointed by the provincial governor.

 The district officials also form as the District Board which had the power to enact ordinances although subject to the approval of the Legislative Council.

-Tribal Wards
+Tribal wards

 The districts were sub-divided into tribal wards, with major datus serving as ward chiefs and minor datus serving as deputies, judges, and sheriffs.

 The head of the tribe has the power to sub-divide his wards and appoint deputies into these sub-wards with the approval of the district governor.

 Christian communities

 The tribal wards were applied only to Muslim communities.
 Meanwhile, the minority Christian communities were merged into regular municipalities.

-The government of each municipality was composed of a president, vice-president and a municipal council.
-The President and half of the councilors were elected by qualified voters and the other half is appointed by the district governor.
+The government of each municipality was composed of a president, vice president, and a municipal council.
+The president and half of the councilors were elected by qualified voters and the other half is appointed by the district governor.